carolinemaina/alx-system_engineering-devops/0x0C-web_server/README.md

 Web servers
-1: a Bash script that transfers a file from our client to a server
+0: a Bash script that transfers a file from our client to a server
+1: configures a new Ubuntu machine to Install nginx on your server